rava-dosa/beautiful-jekyll/_posts/2019-02-21-The-it-flowers.md

 Things start to change,
 And world never remains same.

-Both the it and freedom flowers reinvented,
+Both the 'it' and freedom flowers reinvented,
 It flowers became the red rose,
 Freedom flowers became the yellow one.